herluc/EnKF_Phase_Field/README.md

 ```julia
 julia> include("./main_files/phasefield_sampled_mwe.jl")
 ```
 the ensemble solver will be run.
-Data assimilation happens automatically at the chosen time steps and results are written as .vtu files ready to be viewd in paraview.
+Data assimilation happens automatically at the chosen time steps and results are written as .vtu files ready to be viewed in paraview.

 Running the 1D code works similarly, simply with the files provided in the 1d folder.